 - High school biology with a grade of "C" or better

-- Students lacking these required prerequisites may take equivalent courses at Blue Ash College
+- Students lacking these required prerequisites may take equivalent courses at UC Blue Ash College

 Successful health care professionals must want to help others, be able work as part of a team, possess good verbal and nonverbal communication skills, and have a professional demeanor.

-A bachelor of science in communication sciences and disorders is a pre-professional degree that prepares students for graduate work in either audiology or speech/language pathology and a variety of other graduate experiences in social service, special education and health care.
+A Bachelor of Science degree in Speech Language and Hearing Sciences (SLHS) is a pre-professional degree that prepares students for graduate work in either audiology or speech/language pathology and a variety of other graduate experiences in social service, special education, and health care.
 A master's degree is necessary for licensing and certification as a speech/language pathologist, and a doctoral degree is required for an audiologist.
-Graduates find careers in hospitals, speech and hearing clinics, schools, educational programs for children with disabilities, the armed services, private practice and government health agencies.
+Graduates find careers in hospitals, speech and hearing clinics, schools, educational programs for children with disabilities, the armed services, private practice, and government health agencies.

-For more information on this program students may contact Julie Gill, the academic advisor, at firstname.lastname@example.org or 513.936.7162.
+For more information on this program, contact UC Blue Ash Pre-Health academic advisors at 513-745-5753 or firstname.lastname@example.org.

-Graduates of the UC Blue Ash College's Pre-Communication Sciences and Disorders program may transition to the bachelor's degree program in communication and sciences disorders through the College of Allied Health Sciences (CAHS).
+Graduates of the UC Blue Ash Pre-Speech Language and Hearing Sciences program may transition to the bachelor's degree program in Speech Language and Hearing Sciences (SLHS) through the College of Allied Health Sciences (CAHS).

-To graduate from the UC Blue Ash College PCSD associate degree program, students must complete all required coursework and have a minimum grade point average of 2.0.
+To graduate from the UC Blue Ash College Pre-Speech Language and Hearing Sciences degree program, students must complete all required coursework and have a minimum grade point average of 2.0.

-Students can transfer directly into the communication sciences and disorders program if they have a minimum GPA of 3.0 or above.
-Students in the College of Allied Health Sciences and CSD program must maintain a minimum GPA of 3.0 to be considered in good academic standing.
+Students can transfer directly into the Speech Language and Hearing Sciences (SLHS) program if they have a minimum GPA of 3.0 or above.
+Students in the College of Allied Health Sciences (CAHS) and SLHS program must maintain a minimum GPA of 3.0 to be considered in good academic standing.
 It is advisable that students in the program maintain a minimum GPA of 3.4 to remain competitive for a graduate program in either speech/language pathology or audiology upon completion of their four-year degree.

-The bachelor's degree program in communication sciences and disorders offers opportunity for dual admission to the undergraduate and graduate programs.
+The bachelor's degree program in Speech Language and Hearing Sciences offers opportunity for dual admission to the undergraduate and graduate programs.
 Dual admission in the College of Allied Health Sciences allows high school seniors with outstanding academic performance to apply for and be accepted to both undergraduate and graduate school.
 This opportunity assures students admission into a top-quality graduate program while allowing students to experience college as a whole.
-Inquire at the college office about specific admission requirements to be considered for the dual admission program.
+Interested students should inquire at the college office about specific admission requirements to be considered for the dual admission program.

 9555 Plainfield Road